How to Chart Your Social Work Career Path

 Child, Family, and School Social Work

-Social workers in this field help children and their families with a number of challenges.
+Social workers in this career path help children and their families with a number of challenges.
 They optimize family well-being and academic performance of the kids.
-They may also arrange adoptions and find foster homes for abused and abandoned children.
+A social worker in this role may also arrange adoptions and find foster homes for abused and abandoned children.
 They counsel children who have a history of mental or physical abuse or illness.
 As a child, family, and school social worker you can work in diverse settings such as government agencies, schools from k-12, outpatient care centers, and individual and family services.3 Are you comfortable dealing with situations such as abuse and poverty?
 Do you think you can work with children who may have already faced a number of challenges at a young age?
+If you have this experience, you could prepare to apply your innate skills to this career path.

 Military and Veterans Social Work

 Social workers who work with active military, veterans, and their families provide essential services for one of the country’s most vulnerable populations.
 These social workers help military and veterans cope with chronic or life-changing injuries, mitigate the effects of PTSD, obtain financial assistance, and find a civilian job after being discharged.
-Given the need for social workers qualified to work with this special population, you could be employed in a number of settings such as: military bases and hospitals, mental health clinics, addictions facilities, community centers and medical facilities.
+Given the need for social workers qualified to work with this special population, you could be employed in a number of career settings such as: military bases and hospitals, mental health clinics, addictions facilities, community centers and medical facilities.
 Are you comfortable working with someone who has gone through a traumatic experience?
 Do you harbor any negative feelings about the military?
+This social worker career path could be a rewarding option.

 Explore Certification, Experience, and Education Requirements